particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Monitor Edge v2 configuration schema 2025-04-02

+Fixed a problem in the Monitor Edge v2 schema.
+There was an incorrect integer value encoded as a string for Modbus Inter Message Delay.

 ### Carrier list on mobile 2025-04-02

 Fixed a bug in the [carrier list](/reference/cellular/cellular-carriers/) where clicking on one of the tabs at at the top (By Device, Country Details, etc.) would instead open a different page (possibly the Verizon FAQ).